bermed28/PL-CIIC4030-Assignments/README.md

 # Programming Languages Assignments

-This is a repo that holsa all of the assignments from the CIIC4030 course
+This is a repo that holds all of the assignments from the CIIC4030 course

 Below is a table that summarizes the assignments and the languages that was used